abdullah-celik/ATLAS_Agent_Based_Transit_Logistics_and_Scheduling/README.md

 # PUBLIC_TRANSPORT_MULTI_AGENT_SOLUTION
 # Public Transport Multi-Agent Solution

-This project is a multi-agent system designed to handle public transport requests.
+This project is a multi-agent system designed to handle public transport requests for IBEC challange organized by BEST having Reply as a sponsor.
 It consists of user agents that collect travel requests from users and an orchestrator that processes these requests to calculate optimized travel routes.

 ## Components